Parameter uncertainty estimation for exponential semi-variogram models: Two generalized bootstrap methods with check

 Each scenario is simulated $n_{sim} = 3000$ times.
-Very large parameter estimates for at least one of the estimated semi-variogram parameters are an indicator that the algorithm did not converge in the estimation process.
+Very large or non-positive estimates for at least one of the semi-variogram parameters are an indicator that the algorithm did not converge in the estimation process.
 Only estimated models fulfilling

-are approved and included into the evaluation of the results.
-This leaves $\tilde{n}_{sim} < n_{sim}$ simulation runs to be analysed.
-The proportion $\tilde{n}_{sim}/n_{sim}$ will be referred to as the convergence rate of the parameter estimates in the next section.
+are assumed to have converged and will be included into the evaluation.
+This leaves $\tilde{n}_{sim} < n_{sim}$ simulation runs to be analyzed.
+The proportion $\tilde{n}_{sim}/n_{sim}$ will be referred to as the convergence rate in section \ref{sec:results}.